SFraissTU/BA_PointCloud/README.md

 I work on this project in my leisure time, so I do not have a lot of time to work on this, so I'm happy about contributions and feedback.
 It's great to see that many people are using this project!

+## Example Scenes
+* DynamicDemo.unity: Demonstrates DynamicPointCloudSet and Preview on the Lion-Point-Cloud
+* StaticDemo.unity: Demonstrates StaticPointCloudSet and Preview on the Lion-Point-Cloud
+* EDLDemo.unity: Demonstrates DynamicPointCloudSet and EDL on the Lion-Point-Cloud
+* BigSceneDemo.unity (GitHub-Repo only): Demonstrates DynamicPointCloudSet with several clouds from the CA13-Point Cloud.

 ## Getting Started
 Here's a short tutorial on how to display your own cloud in the project.